-Prime legal is a law firm specialised in Property Law, which offers legal advice and personal service to nationals or foreigners who wish to invest or live in Spain.
+Prime legal is a law firm in Marbella specialised in Property Law, which offers legal advice and personal service to nationals or foreigners who wish to invest or live in Spain.

 We advise on all aspects related to buying and selling a property both, sell-side and buy-side, as well as other matters related to their management.